Why Does My Water Have A Sulfur Smell?

 1. Iron Removal Filter Method

-The most effective way to treat and prevent sulfur from affecting you and your water is an iron filter.
+The most effective way to treat and prevent sulfur from affecting you and your water is a well water iron filter.
 An iron filter can eliminate hydrogen sulfide in water as well as iron and manganese.
 This filter works by oxidizing the hydrogen sulfide then converting it into insoluble sulfur, which is then removed by the filtering process.

 2. Add hydrogen peroxide